-The research team should possess hardware and software engineering capabilities and resources to build and maintain a complex research platform.
+The research team should possess hardware and software engineering capabilities, as well as resources to build and maintain a complex research platform.

-Teams with a demonstrated track record of leveraging and contributing to shared resources and open-source communities are prioritized.
+The program prioritizes teams with a demonstrated track record of leveraging and contributing to shared resources and open-source communities.

-Tell us more about your project, so that we can help you to determine if the dVRK is the right research platform for you.
-Fill out a research proposal so that we can review, and then start a conversation with your team.
-If it is a good fit, the next step is getting the da Vinci hardware.
-With the hardware comes the instructions to help you to set up, and maintain your da Vinci research kit.
-Note that hardware may not be available in all geographic regions, due to import restrictions.
+Tell us more about your project, so that we can help you to determine if the dVRK is the right research platform for you. .
+If your submitted application fits the criteria, the next step is getting the da Vinci hardware.
+With the hardware comes the instructions to help you to set up and maintain your dVRK.